MoralCode/parse-opening-hours/README.md

 ]
 ```

-This has been tested using Python 3.8.5
+This has been tested using Python 3.8.5 and should work on most relatively modern versions of python

 ### Documentation
 In addition to this README, there is some documentation generated from inline documentation comments.
 This is available at https://moralcode.github.io/parse-opening-hours/
 ### Environment variables